-Canada is Australia's 23rd-largest merchandise trading partner, with two-way trade amounting to A$3.4 billion in 2013-14 - A$2.1 billion in imports to Australia and A$1.2 billion in exports to Canada.
+Canada is Australia's 23rd-largest merchandise trading partner, with two-way trade amounting to around A$3.4 billion in 2013-14 - A$2.1 billion in imports to Australia and approximately A$1.2 billion in exports to Canada.
 Top performing exports in 2013-14 included alcoholic beverages, non-ferrous waste and scrap, beef, and other ores and concentrates.
 Companies exporting to Canada include food processors; major wine producers; consumer products retailers; packaging; software; financial services and processing; energy and mining services and equipment; and major universities.
 The top three merchandise imports from Canada in 2013-14 were railway vehicles, medicaments and sulphur and iron pyrites.
 Total services trade was valued at around A$1.9 billion in 2013-14, with Australia exporting A$855 million in services to Canada in that year.
 Though Canada's trade regime is generally liberal and transparent, tariff peaks and other distorting trade mechanisms apply to domestically sensitive agricultural sectors such as dairy and poultry.
 Tariff rates can be found on the APEC Tariff Database.

 Investment ties between Australia and Canada are substantial and Canada offers a stable investment environment for Australian business.
 Australian investment in Canada was valued at A$53.7 billion in 2013, with over 80 Australian companies operating in Canada.
-Canadian investment in Australia was valued at over A$26.8 billion in 2013, mostly in resources and manufacturing.
+Canadian investment in Australia was valued at over A$26.9 billion in 2013, mostly in resources and manufacturing.

 Australian Trade and Investment Strategies